csound/csound/examples/lisp/README.md

 This directory contains some examples and this documentation for using Csound with several bodies of algorithmic composition code written in [Common Lisp](https://common-lisp.net/) or [Scheme](http://www.schemers.org/).

-The Lisp world has produced some notable software for algorthmic composition, including Common Music, its offspring Grace (now written in Scheme), and Open Music.
+The Lisp world has produced some notable software for algorthmic composition, including [Common Music](http://commonmusic.sourceforge.net/), its offspring [Grace] (now written in Scheme), and [Open Music](http://repmus.ircam.fr/openmusic/home).
 Some illustrious composers have used Open Music, which also receives contributions from contemporary researchers in mathematical music theory.
-In addition, some composers, for example Drew Krause, have themselves produced useful libraries of Lisp code.
+In addition, some composers, for example Drew Krause, have themselves made available useful libraries of Lisp code.

 The objective of this repository and documentation is to simplify the process of integrating Csound tightly with these environments, in such a way that upon generating a piece in Lisp (or Scheme), you will at once hear a finished rendering of that piece by Csound, often in real time.
 You will be able, if you wish, to embed all of your Csound csd file, or orc and sco files, directly in your Lisp (or Scheme) code, thus simplifying the maintenance and distribution of your work.